American Rescue Plan Act of 2021: Inflationary impact

-Commentators in the press have said that the American Rescue Plan Act of 2021 has likely contributed to the inflation—felt in the form of higher prices—experienced across the United States in 2022.

 A March 2022 study released by the Federal Reserve Bank of San Francisco estimated that U.S. fiscal support measures designed to counteract the severity of the pandemic's economic effect (among them, the American Rescue Plan and the 2020 CARES Act) may have raised core inflation about 3 percentage points by the end of 2021, noting that this estimate falls "in the upper range of findings from other recent research".
 At the same time, the study notes that these measures may have prevented "outright deflation and slower economic growth, the consequences of which would have been harder to manage".
 The study estimates the effect on inflation from the aggregate of all U.S. fiscal support measures and does not give estimates for the effects of individual measures.

-Nobel Prize in economics-winner Paul Krugman stated in an op-ed for the New York Times in July 2022 that he was among many economists that foresaw little risk due to the American Rescue Plan but that resulted being wrong about it.
+Larry Summers, former Treasury Secretary under President Clinton, told the Washington Post that the stimulus would have “consequences for the dollar and financial stability.”
+Summers warned that there was a one-third chance that inflation would accelerate over the next several years, with the U.S. possibly facing stagflation, or economic stagnation.